Guidance

 The children and young people’s mental health and wellbeing profile can be used to understand the prevalence of children with, or vulnerable to, mental illness and what the risk factors are.
 It shows the range of health, social care and education services that support these children and information on the cost of these services.

-Guidance on how to use available information to assess and develop interventions which improve the mental wellbeing of children and young people is available in the measuring the mental wellbeing of children and young people briefing.
+Guidance on how to use available information to assess and develop interventions which improve the mental wellbeing of children and young people is available in Measuring the mental wellbeing of children and young people.

 Perinatal mental health

-The perinatal mental health profile shows data on mental health in pregnancy, the postnatal period and babies under 1 year old.
+The perinatal mental health profile shows data on mental health in pregnancy, the postnatal period and babies under one year old.
 It shows data on the demographics, risk and related factors, prevalence, and identification and access, during the perinatal period.
-It includes metrics at local authority, CCG and acute trust level.
+It includes metrics at local authority and NHS geographies level.

 Suicide prevention